 Gender was identified as one of the key factors during communication.
 Apparently, girls tend to discuss sexual issues with their mothers.
-Mothers are able to find a common language with girls rather than with boys, and girls find it more "comfortable" to talk to their mothers.
+Mothers are able to find a common language with girls rather than with boys, and girls find it more "comfortable "to talk to their mothers.

-Fathers surveyed did not have experience in talking to their children about issues of sexuality education.
-During their early teenage years, children turn to their mothers with any questions that they have.
+Fathers surveyed did not have experience in talking to their children about issues of sexuality education (however, fathers were named as an important source of information by the quantitative survey participants).
+During early adolescence, children turn to their mothers with any questions that they have.
 Later friends become their "educators".
 Nevertheless, fathers believe that sexuality education protects youth from traumatizing experiences, and risks arise when information is received from incompetent sources.
 To sum up, it is safe to say that usually mothers play a leading role in communication about sexual issues in the family setting, while father's functions in that regard are mostly ambiguous.
 These results are consistent with other research data (Tobby, Hillman, Anagurthi, & Somers, 2011).